deep5050/MastJokeMara/README.md

   <h3 align="center">MAST JOKE MARA</h3>

   <p align="center">
-    A GitHub workflow to greet with a random joke on new isssue or PR :)
+    A GitHub workflow to greet with a random joke on a new isssue or Pull Request :)
   <br/>

 <br />